parasHadesMods/ParasDoorPredictions/docs/TUTORIAL.md

 1. Follow your route from the previous section to the miniboss room.
 2. Kill the miniboss and select the room reward (pom your cast).
 3. Take notes for this room like every other room (seed, uses, # of cast presses, enemy) and exit back to the styx hub.
+4. Dash to the Centaur Heart door, and press Gift to see the reward preview.
+The enemies (Satyr Cultist, Gigantic Vermin) are fine so take notes and enter by pressing Interact.
+5. Kill the enemies, press Gift to see the reward preview, notice it's Snakestone which is fine, take notes, and enter the next room.
+6. Kill the enemies, press Gift to see the reward preview.
+We are looking for the bottom line to start with `D_Reprieve01` which is the name of the Satyr Sack room.
+It does, and the enemies are also good!
+Take notes, and enter the next room.
+7. Kill the enemies, take your notes, then enter the next room.
+It should be the satyr sack, and you have successfully routed your first styx!

+To test the route:
+1. Open the menu (default: "esc" on keyboard or "start" on controller) and select "Give Up".
+2. Load the game in profile 4.
+You should be back at the start of the styx introduction room.
+3. For each room in your notes:
+ - kill any enemies (notice they're the same as they were the first time through)
+ - walk to the exit
+ - press cast the number of times the notes say to press cast
+ - enter the next room
+4. You should get the same enemies in each room as the first time, including the miniboss and the two-sack!